ga-curriculum/men-stack-error-handling/handling-port-conflicts/README.md

 1. The name of the event we wish to listen for.
 2. A callback function.

-Let's chain this method to the end of the server instance provide a callback function that logs information on any error we encounter.
+Let's chain this method to the end of the server instance, providing a callback function that logs information on any error we encounter.

 Update `server.js` with the following: